 No. Anyone can join the waterway cleanups, but those under 18-years-old will need to be supervised by a parent or guardian.
-For groups with those under 18-years-old, we prefer a 5:1 student volunteer to chaperon ratio.
+For groups with those under 18-years-old, we prefer a 5:1 student volunteer to chaperon ratio and must have a waiver signed by their parent or guardian to participate.
+Click here to download and print the waiver.
 Some sites may not be safe for younger children, so please use caution when choosing your site.
 Those with physical disabilities, injuries, or are recovering from surgery are also advised to use caution when choosing a cleanup site.
 If you are unsure of which site to choose, please contact Emily Dyett at email@example.com and he will be happy to assist you in choosing the right site for you.

 All of our in-water events require two ACA certified staff to be present.
-There will not be any in-water cleanup sites for the Spring Shoreline Sweep.
-We may host a special cleanup that is partially on the water.
+There will not be any in-water cleanup sites for the 2023 Spring Sweep.

 It could be one of a few things: (1) The site was not deemed to have enough trash on our scouting visits to warrant a need for it to be a cleanup site.
 (2) We do not normally have a cleanup site there and are unaware of a need to clean it up.
 ALERT us to a site in need.
 (3) The site is full and registration is no longer open to the public.